hanswang/hwinfo-blog/wp-content/plugins/facebook/readme.txt

 * `facebook_excerpt_more` - string appearing at the end of a truncated excerpt string. default: "&hellip;"
 * `fb_rel_canonical` - customize the canonical URL used by Facebook for a post.
 Affects Open Graph protocol URL definitions, URL references sent in Open Graph actions, and more. default: result of `get_permalink()`
 * `facebook_comment_schema_org` - override output of search engine friendly comments content using [Schema.org microdata markup](http://googlewebmastercentral.blogspot.com/2011/06/introducing-schemaorg-search-engines.html)
+* `facebook_comments_number_more` - override the default "% Comments" text used to generate a client-side comments number. similar to WordPress' [comments_number](http://codex.wordpress.org/Function_Reference/comments_number) more parameter.
 * `facebook_anchor_target` - customize the [browsing context name](http://www.whatwg.org/specs/web-apps/current-work/multipage/browsers.html#browsing-context-names) used for links to Facebook output alongside your post such as mentions. default: `_blank`
 * `facebook_mentions_classes` - add or remove HTML classes from the parent HTML div element of mentions links
 * `fb_meta_tags` - Customize Open Graph protocol markup before it is output to the page
+* `facebook_ogp_prefixed` - true to always use prefixed properties (og:title) or false to use full IRI properties (http://ogp.me/ns#title)
+* `facebook_rdfa_mappings` - array of RDFa references with desired prefix.
+Used to remap Open Graph protocol properties from a full IRI to a prefix
 * `fb_get_user_meta` - fetch a user meta value by attaching to this filter, bypassing the WordPress user meta API
 * `fb_update_user_meta` - update a user meta value by attaching to this filter, bypassing the WordPress user meta API
 * `fb_delete_user_meta` - delete a user meta value by attaching to this filter, bypassing the WordPress user meta API

 == Frequently Asked Questions ==

-= How do I change the image that appears for my posts shared on Facebook =
+= How do I change the image that appears for my posts shared on Facebook? =

 The plugin generates [Open Graph protocol](http://ogp.me/) markup for your site's webpages including an explicitly-specified image for posts with an associated [post thumbnail](http://codex.wordpress.org/Post_Thumbnails).
 Your plugin or theme may define additional images through the `fb_meta_tags` filter.
-If an post thumbnail image exists your additional image will be an alternate for stories shared through a pasted link.
-Unattended story summaries use the first defined image.
+If a post thumbnail image exists your additional image will be an alternate for stories shared through a pasted link.
+Unattended story summaries use the first defined image. [support sticky](http://wordpress.org/support/topic/customize-open-graph-protocol-for-your-site-or-network)

 = How do I moderate comments and add reviewers? =